The Best Headphones in Every Style, for Every Budget

 For those who enjoy the Meze Empyrean headphone, the Rai Penta is a great IEM alternative.
 The sound and tuning are remarkably similar in terms of detailed and organic sound, with a soundstage that mimics that of larger open-back headphones.
 The Rai Penta is nicely balanced, and the natural timbre of instrumentation really stands out.
 Drums and mids are clear and unveiled, vocals shine, and bass is present with lots of depth.

 Meze Audio has done a superb job tuning the five drivers in the Rai Penta.
 The overall fidelity is impressive, and combined with the ergonomic and anatomically shaped shell, you have the best of both worlds: great sound and comfortable fit.
 The Rai Penta feels premium in every way.
 The low impedance and high sensitivity of the Rai Penta ensure that it will work effortlessly with almost any device.
+Click here to read our full Rai Penta review.

 Top Detailed and Resolute IEMs: